 I decided on cranberry-orange.
 I thought the flavor would be a great way to use up a few spoonfuls of leftover cranberry sauce from Thanksgiving and provide the opportunity to try a cranberry sauce cake recipe.
 As you can tell from the pictures of chocolate cake, something went wrong with the cranberry-orange.

-Slightly frustrated, I moved on to chocolate because chocolate simply makes everything better.
+Slightly frustrated, I moved on to chocolate because we all know chocolate makes everything better.
 I baked the first cupcake on a cookie sheet to get away from the unsightly burn marks.
 It held its shape, but the bottom flattened out a bit.

 Wondering about the best way to hollow out the orange?
 I cut into the white edge of the rind and then pulled the fruit out.
 Sometimes this was easy and sometimes it was difficult, but eventually I ended up with hollowed orange peels to stuff full of delicious cake.
 Beyond A Garden has really nice pictures of the entire process.